kr-colab/locator/README.md

 # *Locator*

 *Locator* is a supervised machine learning method for predicting geographic location from genotype or sequencing data.
+This package is in active development and probably has some bugs.
+Use at your own risk!

 # Installation

-*Locator* requires python3m, gnuplot, and the following packages:
+*Locator* requires python3, gnuplot, and the following packages:
 ```
 allel, zarr, numpy, pandas, tensorflow, keras, scipy
 ```

-Gnuplot (http://www.gnuplot.info/) can be installed easily with your favorite package manager, e.g.
+Gnuplot (http://www.gnuplot.info/) can be installed with your favorite package manager, e.g.
 ```
 conda install -c bioconda gnuplot #for conda users
 brew install gnuplot #mac